Content and Language Integrated Learning in the History Classroom

 - Is CLIL a worthwhile use of student/instructor time?

-Dissemination: I might disseminate project findings through the History Department's newsletter and teaching-seminar series.
+Knowledge sharing: I might disseminate project findings through the History Department's newsletter and teaching-seminar series.
 Colleagues at other universities have expressed an interest in the project, and I intend to publish the results in an academic journal.

 Keywords: second language learning, content and language integrated learning, CLIL, survey, focus group